jamesqquick/React-and-Serverless-Fullstack-Web-Development/README.md

 Here's what you will learn.

--   Modern React using Hooks and the Context API
+-   Modern React including Hooks and the Context API
 -   Source Control with Git/Github
 -   CSS in JSS using Styled Components
--   Data storage in Airtable
+-   Storing Date using the Airtable API
--   Build secure applications using Auth0 and JSON Web Tokens
+-   Securing applications using JSON Web Tokens
 -   Build and Deploying Serverless Functions in Netlify
 -   Creating a Light/Dark Mode
 -   Deploying to Netlify using Continuous Integration